+- Physical inventory

-- Equipment inventory: objects configured on the NE, such as shelves, cards, and ports, are grouped in the inventory view as an Equipment Group.
-If an Extended Services Appliance (ESA) is configured on a model-driven NE, an ESA group appears in the Equipment Group, showing all configured ESA VMs and ports. - Logical inventory: if applicable, supported logical entities such as LAGs and routing instances are also displayed, grouped as a Logical Group.
+- Physical objects configured on the NE, such as shelves, cards, and ports, are grouped in the inventory view as an Equipment Group.

+- Logical inventory

+If applicable, supported logical entities such as LAGs and routing instances are also displayed, grouped as a Logical Group.
 The Logical Group appears below the Equipment Group in the inventory tree.